Armatür Association Charter

 Fields of Activity of the Association

-The Association operates in the fields of Armature, Valve, Faucet, Installation Equipment and Valves.
+The Association operates in the fields of Armature, Valve, Faucet, Plumbing Equipment.

 Article 4 – Membership Right and Membership Procedures